rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Following from the separability property of the *q*-tiles sorting of each action into each *q*-tiles class, the *q*-sorting algorithm may be safely split into as much threads as are multiple processing cores available in parallel.
 Furthermore, the ranking procedure being local to each diagonal component, these procedures may as well be safely processed in parallel threads on each component restricted outrankingdigraph.

-On a 2023 common desktop computer equipped with a 11th Gen Intel® Core™ i5-11400 × 12 processor and 16.0 GiB of CPU memory working under Ubuntu 23.10 we may rank a cPerformanceTableau instance of hundred thousand performance records in about 3 minutes (see below Lines 38-).
+On a 2023 common desktop computer equipped with a 11th Gen Intel® Core™ i5-11400 × 12 processor and 16.0 GiB of CPU memory working under Ubuntu 23.10 we may rank a :py:class:`~cRandPerfTabs.cRandom3ObjectivesPerformanceTableau` instance of **hundred thousand** performance records in about 3 minutes (see below Lines 38-).

 .. code-block:: bash